-The recent eruption of Eyjafjallajökull in Iceland and the resultant disruption of air traffic made international headlines.
-But Eyjafjallajökull is a minor blip compared to the cataclysmic event of 1783.
+The recent eruption of Eyjafjallajökull in Iceland and the disruption of air traffic made international headlines.
+But Eyjafjallajökull is a blip compared to the cataclysmic event visited on Iceland in 1783.
 Over 130 craters opened up near Laki in a violent emetic fury that had geological, climatic, and human consequences extending well beyond Iceland, into regions as distant as Japan and India.
 Over a quarter of Iceland‘s population was wiped out, and an estimated 6 million worldwide were killed.
 Read the details here.

 Laki was the largest eruption since the settlement of Iceland.
 Even the casual visitor cannot fail to notice the grim sight of Eldhraun (“fire lava”), a vast swath of moss-covered lava bisected by the Ring Road near Kirkjubæjarklaustur.
 As the lava came cascading down towards the village, Reverend Jón Steingrímsson and his congregation gathered in the local church where he delivered what has come to be known as the “Fire Sermon.”
 His eye-witness account, Fires of the Earth, is now available in English translation.